mickeyboxell/oci-service-operator/docs/installation.md

   name: oci-service-operator-system
 ```

-Create the namespace in the kubernetes cluster using below command
+Create the namespace in the Kubernetes cluster using the following command:
 ```bash
 $ kubectl apply -f <FILE_NAME_ABOVE>
 ```

-The secret should have the below Keys and respective values for it:
+The secret should include the keys below:

 | Key | Description |
 | --------- | ----------- |